Fiware/showcase.gsma.dataModels/Transportation/BikeHire/doc/spec.md

     -   Metadata:

-        -   `timestamp` : Timestamp of the last attribute update
+        -   `timestamp` : Timestamp of the last attribute update.

         -   Type: [DateTime](https://schema.org/DateTime)

     -   Optional

--   `outofserviceSlotNumber` : The number of slots that are out of order and cannot be used to hire or park a bike.
+-   `outOfServiceSlotNumber` : The number of slots that are out of order and cannot be used to hire or park a bike.

     -   Attribute type: [Number](http://schema.org/Number)